hereismari/tensorflow-workshop/README.md

 # Want to report a bug?

 Thanks!
-Can you please file an issue.
-We'll be doing this workshop a couple times, and future developers will appreciate your help.
+Can you please file an issue?
+We'll be doing this samples for a couple times, and future developers will appreciate your help.

 - - -